TetraxZ/BfBB-Practice-Mod/README.md

 - Reset buttons don't exist anymore or don't function properly.
     - My method of resetting levels is very janky so most buttons were removed until they work properly.
 Use the AutoCB mod which has a built-in reset function.
 (Keep Flags Off)

+- Pressing B after pressing A to start a taxi warp on the menu closes the menu entirely instead of backing up.
+    - This is an issue with custom levels for all mods of the game, unfortunately not sure how to fix.

 ## Support Me
 If you would like to support me, you can send me money on paypal.
 It is **entirely optional** and not required.
 Any supporters will be added to the credits ingame when using the mod.